The following planned itinerary is subject to change due to changing wind and weather conditions and other unforeseen circumstances.

 You spend the night in Leiden, which is a historic city with many little courtyards, façades, and historical buildings built between the 15th and 18th century.
 Leiden, meaning "built on waters," came into existence around 800 AD as a marketplace at the confluence of the rivers Old and New Rhine, the Vliet and the Mare.
-It was a centre for the mediaeval linen industry.
+It was a center for the medieval linen industry.
 For a long time, it was second only to Amsterdam in importance.

 A well-known episode of Leiden's history is the Spanish occupation in the 16th century.
 In 1574 the Spanish siege was eventually broken as a result of a deliberate inundation and the assistance of the Protestant fleet called the "Geuzenvloot."
 This fact is still celebrated annually on October 3rd.
 As a reward for its courage in the face of the Spaniards, Leiden was given the right to found a university in 1575.
 Leiden is also the city where Rembrandt van Rijn was born.

 Day 3: Leiden – Kudelstaart (28 miles/45 km)